More About CHEF_MEG

 Tahini replaces mayonnaise for a creamy texture and adds a tangy flavor, plus some fiber, protein, and calcium.

-It'll be our little secret that this recipe isn't high in fat.
+It will be our little secret that this recipe isn't high in fat.
 It's so creamy no one will ever know!

 This crunchy cole slaw is a healthier version of that summer favorite: ramen noodle salad.
 Two servings of vegetables in every portion!